 Call Of Cthulhu: Dark Corners Of The Earth has the citizens of Innsmouth whose response to inquiries regarding a missing person mostly consist of a barely human guttural growl telling you to get out of their face.
 Of course, anyone at all familiar with the Cthulhu Mythos is hardly surprised; the citizens of the town are pretty much Half-Human Hybrid people of the worst kind who follow the teachings of the local Path of Inspiration and worship an Eldritch Horror or three.

 If you are arrested in the United States any good lawyer will advise you to remain silent, and wait for your lawyer to be present, even if you are completely innocent and think that talking to the police will help convince them of your innocence.
-Talking to the police cannot help you avoid being arrested (they aren't showing up at your door to decide whether or not to arrest you — they're showing up at your door because they've already decided) and anything you do say can only be used against you.
-There is never a situation in which your total silence may be used against you in American criminal courts.
+Talking to the police cannot help you avoid being arrested (they aren't showing up at your door to decide whether or not to arrest you — they're showing up at your door because they've already decided) and anything you do say can be used against you.
+The prosecution cannot use the fact that you refused to answer a question or questions to the police against you.

 In Canada, you do not have the right to have an attorney present while being questioned - but you do have the right to speak to one before being questioned, and you always have the right to say nothing.